 Effective the first full pay period of January 2024, otherwise eligible members of the bargaining unit shall receive a base salary increase of four percent (4.0%) based on the salary in effect on May 1, 2023.
 To be eligible for this salary increase, an employee must have been on the payroll on December 31, 2023

-Eligibility Criteria: The salary increases described in Section 26.1.1 above shall be distributed to each bargaining-unit member, exclusive of Associate Lecturers/Clinical Associate Lecturers hired after this agreement is ratified, unless (1) the Department Head and Department Personnel Committee both agree that the increase should be denied, and
+Eligibility Criteria: The salary increases described in Section 26.1.1 above shall be distributed to each bargaining-unit unless (1) the Department Head and Department Personnel Committee both agree that the increase should be denied, and

 (2) the procedures specified in Article 17, "Failure to Perform Minimum Assigned Duties," have progressed to the imposition of sanctions specified in Article 17.3.2.
 To be eligible for any salary increase referenced in Section 26.1, an otherwise eligible employee must

-have a “satisfactory” performance rating and must either a) be on the payroll during the pay period in which the salary increase is implemented or b) be retired, deceased, or have been laid off since the effective date of this increase.
+have a “satisfactory” performance rating and must either a) be on the payroll or be on an approved unpaid leave during the pay period in which the salary increase is implemented or b) be retired, deceased, or have been laid off since the effective date of this increase.
 Those who leave voluntarily before the implementation date of the increase will not be eligible for any retroactive increase provided, however, that the amount of retroactive pay to which they otherwise would have been entitled will be calculated and distributed to FSU members in accordance with the RES provisions in 26.6.

 If an eligible bargaining-unit member is denied this increase, he or she may have such denial reviewed by the Dean, who shall review all the circumstances of said denial.
 If the Dean disagrees with the decision to deny the increase, the bargaining-unit member shall receive the increase.
 If the Dean agrees with the denial, the bargaining-unit member may have such denial reviewed by the Chancellor, who shall review all the circumstances of said denial.
 If the Chancellor disagrees with the denial, the bargaining-unit member shall receive the increase.
 If the Chancellor agrees with the denial, the bargaining-unit member may have the denial reviewed by the President, who shall review all the circumstances of said denial.
 If the President disagrees with the denial, the bargaining-unit member shall receive the increase.
 If the President agrees with the denial, the bargaining-unit member may, with the approval of the